Greedy Polyominoes and first-passage times on random Voronoi tilings: Proofs of the main results

-This last step allows us to transform a sum of dependent variables (the first one) into a sum of negatively correlated variables (the last one).
-This will be made clear with Lemma \ref{lemcorrelneg}.
-We have proved that:
+where we used the fact that $f$ is positive in the last inequality.
+The last series of inequalities allows us to bound a sum of dependent variables (the first one) by a sum of variables (the last one) that resembles a greedy animal on $\ZZ^d$.
+This will be made clear with Lemma \ref{lemclusterbox}.
+Now, let us bound $S_2$.
+If $\z\in\ZZ^d$ is such that for every neighbor $\z'$ of $\z$, $B_{\z'}^r$ is nice, then Lemma \ref{lemtruegoodbox} shows that any Delaunay cell touching $B_{\z}^r$ is included inside $\Adh^{r,1}(\z)$, which is itself included in $\bigcup_{\z'\simeq \z}B_{\z'}^r$.
+Thus, using equality (\ref{eq:neighbours}):